OISF/suricata/doc/userguide/rules/dnp3-keywords.rst

 DNP3 Keywords
 =============

-**NOTE: DNP3 is currently in development and is not yet available.**

 The DNP3 keywords can be used to match on fields in decoded DNP3 messages.
 The keywords are based on Snort's DNP3 keywords and aim to be 100% compatible.